Opposition to immigration: Sweden

 A 2008 study, which involved questionnaires circulated to 5000 people, showed that less than a quarter of the respondents (23%) wanted to live in areas characterised by cultural, ethnic and social diversity.
 A 2016 SOM Institute survey published by University of Gothenburg reported that between the years 2011 and 2016, the estimated share of people with concerns about the increasing number of immigrants increased from around 20% to 45%.
 In 2018, a poll by Pew Research found that a majority (52%) wanted fewer immigrants to be allowed into the country, 33% wanted to keep the current level and 14% wanted to increase immigration.

 On the question of repatriation of the asylum immigrants, 61% of native respondents in 1990 thought that it was a good suggestion, with this figure steadily decreasing over the ensuing years to a low of around 40% in 2014.
 In 2015, there was an increase in respondents in favor of repatriation, with a majority, 52%, deeming it a good suggestion.
 The proportion of respondents who felt repatriation was neither a good nor bad proposal simultaneously dropped from almost 40% to 24%.

 In February 2020 finance minister Magdalena Andersson encouraged migrants to head for countries other than Sweden.
 Andersson stated in an interview that integration of immigrants in Sweden wasn't working, neither before nor after 2015, and that Sweden cannot accept more immigration than it is able to integrate.

+The party's most strongly associated with anti-immigration policies are Sweden Democrats and Alternative for Sweden.

+Switzerland

 United Kingdom

 In the UK the British National Party made opposition to immigration one of their central policies in the 2010 general election.
-The anti-mass-immigration party, UKIP, have proposed setting up a Migration Control Commission, tasked with bringing down net migration.
-The Conservative Party pledged to bring immigration from the EU and rest of the world down to the "tens of thousands", with a range of welfare restrictions and housing restrictions.
+In 2015 the anti-mass-immigration party, UKIP, proposed setting up a Migration Control Commission, tasked with bringing down net migration.

 The vote for the UK to leave the EU was successful in Britain, with several commentators suggesting that populist concern over immigration from the EU was a major feature of the public debate.
 British Prime Minister David Cameron resigned over the vote.
 He had agreed to hold a vote on leaving the EU, due in part to the Conservative party losing votes to UKIP.

-The former Prime Minister Theresa May introduced an Immigration Skills Charge in April 2017, on companies who employ skilled non-EU immigrants, of £1000 per immigrant employee; small or charitable organizations pay a reduced amount of £364.
-The money is to be used to help fund apprenticeships and skills training for people from the UK and EU.
-In her 2017 General Election manifesto, the Prime Minister promised to double the Immigration Skills Charge to £2,000 per employee, if re-elected.
+As of 2025, the British Democrats, Britain First, UKIP, and Reform UK have anti immigration policies.